todgru/todgru.github.io/tools/privacy/index.md

 ## Education

-- [Extreme Privacy Book - Michael Bazzell](https://inteltechniques.com/book7.html) Highly recommend.
-Many available strategies from mobile phones to anonymouse homes.
+- [Extreme Privacy Book - Michael Bazzell](https://inteltechniques.com/book7.html) Many available strategies from mobile phones to anonymous homes.
-- [The New Oil](https://thenewoil.xyz/) online privacy information.
+- [The New Oil](https://thenewoil.org/), [Blog](https://write.as/thenewoil/) online privacy information.
 This is a dense read packed with useful information.
-Recommended. [blog](https://write.as/thenewoil/)
 - [How to Opt Out of the Sites That Sell Your Personal Data](https://www.wired.com/story/opt-out-data-broker-sites-privacy) A good overview, but not as in-depth as other resources listed here.